rsdoiel/antenna/journalism.md

 **@The Daily Bruin (UCLA Student Newspaper)** (date: 2024-11-14, from: The Daily Bruin (UCLA Student Newspaper))

+<em>Editor’s note:&#160;This post was updated on Nov.
+14 at 10:17 a.m. to provide retroactive anonymity to a source due to privacy concerns.</em>
-Kim said her daughter first mentioned Rodriguez touching and hitting her Jan.
-13, nearly a month after receiving a call from Alicia Minor Brown – director of early care and education – on Dec.
+Child A&#8217;s mother said her daughter first mentioned Rodriguez touching and hitting her Jan.

 <br>